 Intended outcomes are statements of expectations.
 Actual outcomes indicate the results of the assessment process.

-Assessment plans should include INTENDED outcomes which are statements describing what is expected from graduates of your program and/or students as they progress through your program.
+Assessment plans should include INTENDED outcomes, statements describing what is expected from graduates of your program, or from students as they progress through your program.

 (Adapted from Palomba and Banta, 1999; and Troy and Lowe, 2003)